NacroKill/dmel-ercc-diff/README.md

    - Improved PBS scripts using bash file from Crucible to successfully run all Trinity phases
 - Submitted abstract for Duquesne 2015 Summer Research Symposium

+Week #8:
+- Modified Powerpoint presentation (included results from past weeks)
+   - Presented to all Pittsburgh Supercomputing Center directors and staff.
+- Succesfully ran all reference based/de-novo scripts:
+   - Output from Trinity used in eXpress and RSEM
+     - Represented differentially expressed genes using heatmap from EdgeR
+       - Identified viral sequences (annotate to D. Birnavirus and X virus)
+         - [Must repeat ENTIRE process after "CLEANING" the original data to COMPARE ASSEMBLIES]
+           - Methods to add and use in comparison: DESEQ, Sailfish
+   - Output from Tophat used in Cufflinks analysis
+     - Counted all diff.ex. genes from compared files and represented them using a bar chart
+     - Files compared: ID:458+ID:460 vs. ID:933  and   ID:458+ID:460 vs. ID:935
+        - [Must repeat ENTIRE process after "CLEANING" the original data to COMPARE ASSEMBLIES]
+           - Methods to add and use in comparison: CummeRbund, Sailfish
+- Finished Poster
+- Presented Poster at Duquesne 2015 Summer Research Symposium

+AFTER Internship:
+- Additional information about this project's progress can be found at: http://ccom.uprrp.edu/~humberto/megaprobe/Ivan.html